wevm/viem/site/docs/utilities/verifyMessage.md

 Verify that a message was signed by the provided address.

 ::: warning ⚠️ WARNING
+This utility can only verify a message that was signed by an Externally Owned Account (EOA).
-Should not be used directly to verify messages from accounts, please use [publicClient.verifyMessage](../actions/public/verifyMessage.md) instead.
+To verify messages from Contract Accounts (& EOA), use the [`publicClient.verifyMessage` Action](../actions/public/verifyMessage.md) instead.
 :::

 ## Usage